 9. Think beyond wedding cake.

-Wedding cakes are still a staple, but consider expanding the selection for those with a sweet tooth -- we're talking a full dessert bar with everything from whoopie pies, truffles, cupcakes, candies, along with local delicacies like fried Oreos or black-and-white cookies.
+Wedding cakes are still a staple, but consider expanding the selection for those with a sweet tooth—we're talking a full dessert bar with everything from whoopie pies, truffles, cupcakes and candies, along with local delicacies like fried Oreos or black-and-white cookies.
 The dessert bar can double as your wedding favor by setting out plastic bags or boxes for your guests to take a snack for the road.